Here is how I become a better blogger. Keep blogging, respect readers, read, build authority, learn marketing, write with an outline

 Build an Authority

-More and more people are working from home and trying to become a better blogger.
+More and more people are working from home and trying to become better bloggers.
 If you aspire to blog, now may be the right time to start a blog.

 It’s a slow-bo thing.
 You need to gradually build the authority and take things to the next level.
 I do believe that consistency plays a significant role here.